daniel-beet/acme.sh.wiki-clone/TLS-ALPN-without-downtime.md

     $ sudo acme.sh --issue --alpn --tlsport 10443 -d example.org

-### haproxy
+### HAProxy

-With haproxy, what we have to do is run an ALPN load balancer frontend in TCP mode on port 443, and re-assign all HTTPS frontends to an alternate port.
+With HAProxy, what we have to do is run an ALPN load balancer frontend in TCP mode on port 443, and re-assign all HTTPS frontends to an alternate port.

 When a TLS-ALPN connection for ACME comes in, it will be routed to acme.sh, otherwise, the connection is forwarded to the normal HTTPS frontend.

 1\.
-Verify that haproxy is at least version 1.9.1:
+Verify that HAProxy is at least version 1.9.1:

     $ haproxy -v
     HA-Proxy version 1.9.2 2019/01/16 - https://haproxy.org/

 2\.
-In the haproxy configuration, as well as re-assigning your existing HTTPS (443) frontend to port 8443, you will need to add:
+In the HAProxy configuration, as well as re-assigning your existing HTTPS (443) frontend to port 8443, you will need to add:

   1. `fe_alpn` - a TCP frontend on 443 to load balance ALPN
   2. `bk_acmesh` - A backend to send requests to acme.sh
   3. `bk_https` - A backend to send requests to your regular HTTPS frontend

+In this example the PROXY protocol is used between `bk_https` and `fe_https` so the original clients source IP is known.

 ```haproxy
 # New